In this article:

 With 70% of the body’s immune system residing in the gut, it is critical to keep it functioning properly.

 Almost 90% of serotonin is made in the digestive tract, making it an essential part of maintaining a healthy mood.
 (1) Hence, a healthy gut is an important factor in achieving whole-body health.

 - Stress causes the body to go into a fight or flight mode, which can cause inflammation in the gut.
-(4)
+(2)

 - Inflammatory foods, such as heavily processed oils (including canola oil, corn oil, and soybean oil), fried foods, high-fructose corn syrup, and artificial sweeteners, can cause inflammation in the gut and create imbalances that lead to an unhealthy gut.